pytorch/glow/docs/Backends.md

     provided `Function *F` is compiled and then saved to `outputDir` with main entry name `networkName`.

+- `virtual bool generateInst(Node *N, IRGenVisitor &irgen) const;`

+  - Allow the backend to custom lower from Node to Instruction IR.
+    Returns true if lowering is performed, false otherwise.

 ### `CompiledFunction` Abstract Class

 `CompiledFunction` is an abstract class that represents the result of